inspiritgoldenx/dareit-task-terraform/README.md

 7. afterwards, I have created new repository in Github with the name *dareit-task-terraform*
 8. in the *Settings* tab I chose **Actions** under the *Security section* and clicked in the button ***New repository secret*** where I pasted the content of *my-file-name.json* (which was modified)
 9. in addition I named the secret as *TF_GOOGLE_CREDENTIALS*
-10. I am going back to my terminal and after adding [*mainf.tf*](https://github.com/inspiritgoldenx/dareit-task-terraform/blob/main/main.tf) I am also adding [*backend.tf*](https://github.com/inspiritgoldenx/dareit-task-terraform/blob/main/backend.tf) then I have created [*provider.tf*](https://github.com/inspiritgoldenx/dareit-task-terraform/blob/main/provider.tf)
+10. I am going back to my repository and after adding [*mainf.tf*](https://github.com/inspiritgoldenx/dareit-task-terraform/blob/main/main.tf) I am also adding [*backend.tf*](https://github.com/inspiritgoldenx/dareit-task-terraform/blob/main/backend.tf) then I have created [*provider.tf*](https://github.com/inspiritgoldenx/dareit-task-terraform/blob/main/provider.tf)
+11. next, I have created: a file in my repository named: **.github/workflows/terraform.yml** with [*terraform.yml*](https://github.com/inspiritgoldenx/dareit-task-terraform/blob/main/.github/workflows/terraform.yml) where all of the above files were added
+12. ufff